roshni714/roshni714.github.io/index.md

 ---

 {:.content-narrow .content-block}
-I am a first-year PhD student in Psychology at Stanford University, advised by [Tobi Gerstenberg](http://cicl.stanford.edu/member/tobias_gerstenberg/){:target="_blank"} in the [Causality in Cognition Lab](http://cicl.stanford.edu/){:target="_blank"} and supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/){:target="_blank"}.
-I received my BS degrees (virtually!) from MIT studying math, computer science, and cognitive science.
-At MIT, I also worked in the [CoCoSci](http://cocosci.mit.edu/){:target="_blank"} group with [Max Kleiman-Weiner](http://www.mit.edu/~maxkw/){:target="_blank"} and [Josh Tenenbaum](http://cocosci.mit.edu/josh){:target="_blank"}.
+I am a first-year PhD student in computer science at Stanford University, advised by [Stefan Wager](https://web.stanford.edu/~swager/){:target="_blank"} and supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).
+Previously, I majored in computer science and math and minored in literature at MIT.
+During undergrad, I was fortunate to work with [Igor Gilitschenski](https://www.gilitschenski.org/igor/), [Daniela Rus](http://danielarus.csail.mit.edu/), and [John Guttag](https://people.csail.mit.edu/guttag/) in my first research experiences.

 {:.content-narrow .content-block}
-My research interests are in computational modeling of social cognition, including aspects of social learning, inference, and judgement.
-Outside of science, I like boba, running, music, and design.
+I am fascinated by human interaction with machine learning systems, as it relates to uncertainty quantification, decision making, game theory, and experimental design.
+Outside of research, I like [reading books](https://www.goodreads.com/user/show/90432444-roshni-sahoo) and [doing outdoorsy things with my friends](https://roshni714.github.io/miscellaneous/).

 {:.content-narrow .content-block}
-You can email me at sarahawu [at] stanford.edu.
+Feel free to reach out if we share any interests!
+Also, happy to chat about getting involved in research as an undergrad, creating an inclusive research environment, diversity etc. You can email me at rsahoo [at] stanford [dot] edu.

 {:.profile .content-mid}
 ![naples](/imgs/naples.png)